On the entanglement contour of excited states in the holographic CFT: The details on basic examples of geometric entanglement contours

 \section{The details on basic examples of geometric entanglement contours}

-In this appendix we reproduce different basic examples of the $AdS_3/CFT_2$ correspondence for the geometric entanglement contours.
+In this appendix we find different basic examples of the geometric entanglement contours for the states dual to locally $AdS_3$ spaces.
 In general the geometric entanglement contour is defined by the induced metric on the geodesic.